COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Assistance of up to $610 may be available if your income is under or around $30,000 p.a.
+Assistance may be available if your income is under a certain threshold.

 The rates rebate scheme provides a subsidy to low income home owners and ratepayers on the cost of their rates.
 A rebate is required to be claimed during the rates year for which it is payable, therefore claims cannot be made for past years.

 Once your eligibility has been confirmed, Council staff will assist you to complete the application form and calculate your entitlement using the formula that considers:

 You are able to check your eligibility for a rebate by:

 Rates rebate income eligibility table for households with no dependants.
 Estimate only.

 Although this is a government scheme all claims are made to the council where you pay rates.
 You may need to bring with you details of your gross income for the tax year ending 31 March 2021 including details of interest, dividends etc. Please refer to the table below.

 A typical application will take around 15 minutes and confirmation of the outcome will be given at the end of the process.
 If you are self-employed or have overseas income, allow a bit longer.